yeraydiazdiaz/futureproof/README.md

             print('%r page is %d bytes' % (url, len(data)))
 ```

-Just to reiterate, this is amazing, the fact that the barrier of entry for threads is this small is really an achievement on the work done by Brian Quinlan and the core Python developers.
+Just to reiterate, this is amazing, the fact that the barrier of entry for multithreading is this small is really a testament to the great work done by Brian Quinlan and the core Python developers.

 However, I see two problems with this: